junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Long story," says Dean.

 "It's my throne room, I thought it's obvious."
 Crowley glares at them, irritated.
 He sits down on his throne chair, something underneath the seat flashing a faint golden light.
 He doesn't seem to notice, only taking out the demon tablet to touch the glyphs again, watching the silver ripples dancing on the surface as his fingertip moves around as if he's playing some music that only he can hear.
 More waves of power radiate from the tablet, washing through the powered-up demon, stretching out through the space, spreading through the air.
-But weirdly, it seems, every time a wave of power washes under the throne chair, something is disrupted, and the light of energy wavers and thins, until it becomes invisible by the time it reaches the bottom of the chair.
+But weirdly, it seems, every time a wave of power reaches under the throne chair, something is disrupted, and the light of energy wavers and thins, until it becomes invisible by the time it reaches the floor under the chair.

-Dean tries hard to turn his head to Cas's side, noticing he's also staring at the chair.
+Dean tries hard to fight against the immobilizing force on his neck, turning his head a small degree to Cas's side, noticing he's also staring at the chair.
 Dean makes a tsk sound with his tongue, Cas immediately glances at him.
 Dean mouths, *Angel tablet?*

-Cas mouths back, *Has to be.*
+Cas mouths back, *It has to be.*

 Dean: *Step three?*